The Discrete Fundamental Group of the Associahedron, and the Exchange Module: Introduction

 We start with a review of discrete homotopy theory.
 Next, we study the discrete homotopy group of $\TN$ in Sections \ref{sec:labels} and \ref{sec:maintheorem}.
 In Section \ref{sec:maintheorem} we prove Theorem \ref{thm:intro2}.
-We study the exchange module in Section \ref{sec:cluster}, and prove Theorems \ref{thm:intro1} and \ref{thm:intro3}.
-We conclude with some remarks about generalizations of the associahedron that we can apply our same method to, as well as a brief discussion of extending our results to non-finite cluster algebras.
+In Section \ref{sec:review}, we review terminology from cluster algebras and define the exchange module.
+The material in that section does not depend on the rest of the paper; the reader may feel free to read Section \ref{sec:review} first to learn the definition of the exchange module.
+In Section \ref{sec:cluster}, we study the exchange module in more detail, using our results about the discrete fundamental group of the associahedron.
+We conclude with some remarks about applying our methods to various generalizations of the associahedron.